Updated: June 29, 2024

 To see this notice, check out the sample CP504.
 Then, keep reading for a closer look at what this notice means and what to do if you receive it.
 Here is a recent version of the CP504

-What is IRS Notice CP504?
+What is the IRS CP504 Notice?

-CP504 is a notification that the IRS plans to issue a levy against your state tax refund or other property.
+The CP504 notice is a notification that the IRS plans to issue a levy against your state tax refund or other property.
 The notice also warns you that the IRS may file a tax lien against you, and if your state tax refund doesn’t cover your entire federal tax amount owed, the IRS may start looking for other assets to seize.

 When you receive this notice, your tax bill is already late, and you have 30 days to pay.
 If you don't pay within 30 days, the IRS can seize your tax refund and other assets.